NBA on NBC: Voice-over artists

 Jim Fagan provided voice-over work for NBC's NBA coverage, in particular the introduction "This is the NBA on NBC".
 He also did several voice-over promotions for the network's game broadcasts.
 Les Marshak and Mitch Phillips also did voice-over work for the broadcasts, primarily for promotions.

 In 2025, as part of its return to NBA coverage, NBC Sports revealed that it had received permission from the family of Fagan (who had died in 2017) to digitally clone his voice for on-air use during its NBA broadcasts and promos.

 Music

 The theme music for the NBA on NBC broadcasts is "Roundball Rock", composed by new-age artist John Tesh.
 The instrumental piece, first composed in 1990 for NBC, soundtracked the network's NBA coverage from 1990 to 2002.
 During periods when NBC has not broadcast the NBA, it has used the theme for its Olympic basketball coverage, first in 2008 and then in every Summer Olympics since 2016.

 "Roundball Rock" returned as NBC's theme music for its revived coverage.'
-The Sunday Night Basketball package will also feature a new theme song performed by Lenny Kravitz, following the example of Carrie Underwood's opening theme for Sunday Night Football.
+The Sunday Night Basketball package will also feature a reworked version of Elvis Presley's song, "A Little Less Conversation", performed by Lenny Kravitz, following the example of Carrie Underwood's opening theme for Sunday Night Football.
+The Lenny Kravitz open is also used by NBC for WNBA Sunday Night Basketball games.